Scientists Glued Fake Caterpillars On Plants Worldwide. Here's What Happened

 Nichols also got a box full of the fake critters, and colleagues helped her glue them on leaves at her research sites in Brazil.

-All in all, nearly 3,000 dummy caterpillars got deployed in 31 sites that stretched from the Arctic Circle to southern Australia.
+All in all, nearly 3,000 dummy caterpillars were deployed in 31 sites from the Arctic Circle to southern Australia.

-It turned out that not only was the risk of predation less at the poles, but the risk also decreased at higher elevations.
-"If you go up a mountain slope at the Equator, you would find the same type of gradient — a decrease in the risk of getting eaten," Roslin says.
+It turned out that not only was the risk of predation less at the poles, but also the risk decreased at higher elevations.
+"If you go up a mountain slope at the equator, you would find the same type of gradient — a decrease in the risk of getting eaten," Roslin says.

 The pattern was driven by small predators like ants rather than by birds or mammals.
 "It's actually reinforced the idea that insects are far more important," says Yves Basset, at the Smithsonian Tropical Research Institute in Panama.